Abu Osama al-Masri: Islamic State in Sinai

 For much of his time in the group he served as head media spokesman.

 In May 2015 a recording surfaced where Abu Osama called for attacks against Egyptian judges, saying: "It is wrong for the tyrants [judges] to jail our brothers.
 Poison their food... surveil them at home and in the street... destroy their homes with explosives if you can."

 In November 2015, he became a person of interest in the downing of Metrojet Flight 9268.
 He claimed responsibility, saying "We are the ones who downed it [Metrojet Flight 9268] by the grace of Allah, and we are not compelled to announce the method that brought it down."

 He became leader of Wilayah Sinai in August 2016.
-An Islamic State - Sinai Province video titled "The Path of Rationality From Darkness to Light" claimed he was killed in June 2018 during an airstrike at an Islamic State location.
+An Islamic State - Sinai Province video titled "The Path of Rationality From Darkness to Light" announced that he was killed in June 2018 in an airstrike on an Islamic State location.